venice1200/SmartHome/HB-Dis-EP-75BW/README.md

 # Many many Thanks to Jérôme, Tom Major, pa-pa & the Community
 #
 # It'y my first TCL script (modification), please help me to make it better and easier
-# Tested with Raspberrymatic 3.47.15.20190831
+# Tested with Raspberrymatic 3.47.x
 #
-# The script need to be downloaded to /usr/local/addons on the CCU as the below CMD_EXEC command starts from there
+# The script needs to be downloaded to /usr/local/addons on the CCU as the below CMD_EXEC command starts from there
+# wget -O /usr/local/addons/epaper75.tcl https://raw.githubusercontent.com/venice1200/SmartHome/master/HB-Dis-EP-75BW/epaper75.tcl
 #
 # Debugging Options are on the Top of the Script
 # If you like to enable submitting to the display choose "gSubmit 1"